Lova Marline: Early life and education

 Lova Marline (also known as Lovanomenjanahary Marline) was born in Madagascar.
 She studied at University of Antananarivo for her B.Sc. and master's degrees, specialising in botany and ecology.
 In 2018 she completed her doctorate at University of Cape Town on the bryophytes of Madagascar.

 Career

 In 2014 she was a Green Talent awardee of the German Federal Ministry of Education and Research.

 Following short post-doctoral fellowships in South Africa and Germany, Marline joined the Kew Madagascar Conservation Centre at Royal Botanic Gardens, Kew.
-She compiled the first check-list of the bryophytes of Madagascar that is now being used to test for changes in their diversity or distribution and for planning conservation.
+She compiled the first check-list of the bryophytes of Madagascar to test for changes in their diversity or distribution and for planning conservation.

-She is involved in an international collaboration to monitor and manage air pollution in Madagascar.
-As part of this she is attached to Association Vahatra in Antananarivo, the capital of Madagascar while based at the Kew Madagascar Conservation Centre on Madagascar.
+She was involved in an international collaboration to monitor and manage air pollution in Madagascar.
+As part of this she was attached to Association Vahatra in Antananarivo, the capital of Madagascar while based at the Kew Madagascar Conservation Centre on Madagascar.
+In 2025 Marline was appointed as a postdoctoral research associate in the Farlow Herbarium of Cryptogamic Botany at Harvard University, continuing her research on bryophyte biogeography using herbarium specimens.